 Because we know you’re interested in finding out as much as possible about how your hobby can improve your life, you will find below detailed explanations about each separate benefit, split into relevant categories.

 Many employers are looking for people with soft skills, such as communicating clearly.
-Benefits of reading books include exposing the reader to new words directly from the read context, increasing your soft skills.
+The benefits of reading books include exposing the reader to new words directly from the read context and increasing your soft skills.

 Most readers find it easy to express themselves, and talking about their emotions and feelings or having simple conversations is an effortless thing.